Skip to content

 jdbc-type-for-null: 'null'

-Unable to Pass Parameters via Page Object in Custom SQL
+Cannot Pass Parameters Through Page Object in Custom SQL

 In custom SQL, since the Page object inherits from RowBounds, it cannot be directly retrieved in the Mapper.
-To resolve this issue, consider the following alternatives:
+To solve this problem, consider the following alternatives:

-• Use a custom Map object or a plain Java object to pass parameters.
+• Use a custom Map object or a regular Java object to pass parameters.

-• Pass the page number and page size by using @Param("page") int page, @Param("size") int size in the method parameters.
+• Pass the page number and page size by using @Param("page") int page, @Param("size") int size in your method parameters.

-These approaches can help you correctly pass parameters in custom SQL, ensuring smooth code execution.
+These methods can help you correctly pass parameters in custom SQL, ensuring your code runs smoothly.

-When using resultType="java.util.Map", you can achieve automatic underscore-to-camelCase conversion in Spring Boot by following these steps:
+When using resultType="java.util.Map", you can implement automatic underscore-to-camel-case conversion in Spring Boot by following these steps:

 Create a configuration class in your Spring Boot project.